- Published on

 - (Last revised

-I installed LED lighting to my 3D printer
+I installed LED lighting on my 3D printer

 - Authors